usnistgov/thermoextrap/README.md

 # Installation
 Currently, installation is simple.
-Clone this repository and place libExtrap.py into a directory pointed to by your system and/or python path.
+Clone this repository and place lib_extrap.py into a directory pointed to by your system and/or python path.
-You should the be able to load in all classes and functions with `from libExtrap import *`.
+You should the be able to load in all classes and functions with `from lib_extrap import *`.
 More sophisticated packaging and robust installation is in the works.

 # Contact